Q&A with Bruce Henderson

 Q: Was there a particular moment when you knew you were a writer?

 It rather snuck up on me.
-I started out as a newspaper reporter in my early 20s, and at some point down the road, amid all the interviews and deadlines and stories filed, I realized that I was becoming a writer.
-Newspaper articles led to magazine pieces led to books; for me, each step was a natural progression.
+I started out as a newspaper reporter in my early 20s, and at some point down the road, amid all the interviews and deadlines and stories filed, newspaper articles led to magazine pieces led to books; for me, each step was a natural progression.

 Q: Career high point and career low point?

 The high point was when my book, And the Sea Will Tell, went #1 on The New York Times hardcover bestseller list.
-I kept calling, over and over, the Times recorded message number to hear the weekly bestseller list: “And #1 is…” Low point: After delivering a book and I go more than a few months without a new deal.
+I kept calling, over and over, the Times recorded message number to hear the bestseller list that would be printed the following week.
+They started at #10 and worked their way up.
+Finally came the biggest thrill of my careeer: “And #1 is…” Low point: After delivering a book and I go more than a few months without a new deal.
 It always feels as if I’ll never work again.
 That doesn’t happen often, but when it does I get very antsy.
 I don’t play golf or make cabinets or tend a garden.
-Writing is my hobby as well as my career.
+Writing is my avocation as well as my career.

 Q: Most unforgettable characters you’ve encountered through your writing?